-MWRA Source Water - Chicopee Valley Aqueduct Fecal Coliform and Turbidity Levels At Quabbin Reservoir (Winsor Power Station) October 1999
+Source Water - Chicopee Valley Aqueduct Fecal Coliform and Turbidity Levels At Quabbin Reservoir (Winsor Power Station)

 Quabbin Reservoir water sampled at Winsor Power Station before chlorination represents reservoir water entering the Chicopee Valley Aqueduct (CVA), serving South Hadley Fire District 1, Chicopee, and Wilbraham.
 The Surface Water Treatment Rule (SWTR) for unfiltered supplies requires that no more than 10% of samples over any six-month period have over 20 fecal coliforms per 100 ml.
 Fecal coliform levels tend to be low at the Winsor location.
 MWRA met the six-month running average standard for fecal coliform continuously at this location over the last year.
-This month, levels remain below standards.
+In March, levels remain below standards.

 Samples for turbidity are collected at Winsor Power Station before chlorination and represent reservoir water entering the CVA.
 The Massachusetts Department of Environmental Protection standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; the EPA standard is a maximum of 5.0 NTU.
-Turbidity levels are well below DEP standards.
+Turbidity results beginning in February reflect improved procedures in calibrating the turbidimeter used to measure this important parameter.
+Turbidity was well below the DEP standard during March.